sika-007/sika-007/README.md

 - Framer Motion and Three.js

 ## <p align="left">Wanna see the cool stuff I can do? 😏</p>
 Some selected projects to showcase my abilities.
-To see more, you can always hop into the Repositories section
+To see more, you can always hop into the Repositories section or browse through my [portfolio](nsikakthomas.netlify.app).

 ### Youtube Clone
 <div align="center"><img width=500 src="https://user-images.githubusercontent.com/120806295/230747145-e268bae1-6e89-45e7-a24e-b03628852513.png" /></div>